LiDAR-based 3D Change Detection at City Scale: Experiments

 \section{Experiments}

-This section evaluates the approach on the Subiaco map pair under a consistent protocol.
+We evaluate our method on the proposed Subiaco map dataset and compare it to existing techniques using paired maps from 2023 and 2025 under a consistent protocol.
 Qualitative results on representative blocks illustrate typical urban patterns, and quantitative results report accuracy, macro F1, and macro IoU together with per class IoU.
 Comparisons with classical and point based baselines assess effectiveness across object categories and ground works, using fixed parameters and tiled processing to reflect the intended operational setting.